 Historically, we have financed our business through cash provided by operating activities, the issuance of common stock and preferred stock, and bank borrowings.
 Our liquidity requirements have arisen primarily from investing activities, including funding of acquisitions and capital expenditures.

-As of March 31, 2005, we had cash and cash equivalents of \$12.4 million which represents a decrease of approximately \$1.5 million from December 31, 2004.
-During the quarter ended March 31, 2005, \$1.3 million of cash was used to pay down our credit facility.
-As of March 31, 2005, we had approximately \$15.2 million outstanding thereunder.
+The Company ended the quarter with cash and cash equivalents of \$11.3 million, a decrease of approximately \$2.6 million since December 31, 2004.
+The Company ended the third quarter of 2005 with approximately \$14.5 million compared to \$16.5 million at December 2004 drawn against its \$20 million credit facility.
+Total payments made on the revolving credit facility during 2005 were approximately \$2.0 million, of which \$0.7 million were made during the third quarter.